 In the past few years we’ve seen an explosion of Dunkleosteus figures from all kinds of companies, from masterpieces like Favorite Co’s rendition to worthy-but-flawed efforts like CollectA’s to fairly bad ones like the subject of today’s review.
 It’s the most popular prehistoric fish in plastic, eclipsing the huge but otherwise utterly boring C.

 In the Devonian period, the largest animals were arthrodires, huge armored fish informally referred to as placoderms.
 ‘Arthrodire’ means “joint-necked,” referring to the fact that there was a hinge in their armor between the thorax and the back of the head.
-One of the largest arthrodires was Dunkleosteus, a fish so ancient that when Tyrannosaurus rex was walking around, Dunkleosteus had already been extinct for almost 300 million years!

 If somebody has heard of just one Paleozoic fish, it’s probably Dunkleosteus, designated yesterday as Ohio’s official state fossil fish!
 Toy companies have made more than a dozen different versions over the years, and several higher-end models exist as well.
 Earlier this year, a Thai studio called Like Hobby/ThinkArt released one of the latter.

 350 million years before the advent of humans, reindeer, or consumerism, our distant gnathostome forebears celebrated Fishmas.
 Fishmas originated when Santa Claus turned the wrong dial on the time machine he uses to travel to every house in the same night, landing him in the Devonian and the gaping maw of a Dunkleosteus.